 In1992, meanwhile, Mel Gibson lives the geriatric-romantic fantasia.
-He comes out of the freeze and races to find his old bitty.
+He races against time to find his old bitty.
 What was romantic in the early 90s becomes in 2011 not even worth asking about --a mere regret.
 Captain A. notes to Nick Fury, Agent of S.H.I.E.L.D (though Fury too, presumably was frozen since he fought WW2 as Sgt.
-Fury and the Howling Commandos and so here looks relatively young... and suddenly black), "I had a date."
+Fury and the Howling Commandos), "I had a date."
 According to the Comicvine, Peggy Carter is "residing at the Larkmoore Clinic due to old age and possibly Alzheimer's disease."

 You think Mel would have let that stop him?

 Luckily for Mel's lovelorn pilot he starts to rapidly age soon after he's thawed from his (co-invented with George Wendt) cryogenic prototype.
-Thawing him, by accident, is a plucky young boy (Elijah Wood) and his pal who help Mel reach his eighties right as he reunites with his lost love, who just happens to have a landing strip-sized front lawn.
-For Captain A., however, there can be no such strip and no such Wood.
+Thawing him, by accident, is a plucky young boy (Elijah Wood) who helps Mel reach his eighties right as he reunites with his lost love, who just happens to have a landing strip-sized front lawn.
+For Captain America, however, there can be no such strip and no such Wood.
 Seventy years is just too damned long to pick up the pieces.
-And so it is on this past Thanksgiving I celebrated via CAPTAIN AMERICA: THE FIRST AVENGER a country built on the urge to escape... from religious oppression, from time, from the ice (or into it) and, most importantly, from girls my own age.
+The next time a WW2 'greatest generation' member awakens from the ice, there will be so much distance between his waking date and WW2 that his lover will be long since turned to dust.
+And so it is on this past Thanksgiving I celebrated via CAPTAIN AMERICA: THE FIRST AVENGER a country built on the urge to escape... from religious oppression, from time, from the ice (or into it) and, most importantly, from girls our own age.

-But as Americans we don't stop there.
-Even in our new safe escaped-to haven we know that to be free and safe and cozy we must go deeper still, into the tinsel-and-celluloid palm trees, into the pulp novel and comics, into 3-D and Cinemascope, ever searching for a new and novel way to chill ourselves out, to get away from prying parents, screeching spouses, needy, nagging children, loud neighbors, or lack of air conditioning.
+But as Americans, we don't stop there.
+Even in our new safely-escaped-to haven we know that to be free and safe and cozy we must go deeper still, up the tinsel-and-celluloid palm trees, into the pulp novel of the cocoanuts and comics, into 3-D and Cinemascope, ever searching for a new excuse to get out of the house over the holidays, to escape from prying parents, screeching spouses, needy, nagging children, loud neighbors, lack of air conditioning.
 The theater is where we escape on those horrid summer days when our AC gives out.
 Is it not so?
-Freezing ourselves, as Americans, in film, becomes the new sky-diving, the new crack, the new coke, better than a quart of bourbon and a W.C.
+Freezing ourselves, as Americans, in film, becomes the new sky-diving, the new crack, the new Coke, good as a quart of bourbon and a W.C.
 Fields tape.
-You go to bed, and when you wake up technology and changing tastes and inflation have altered the landscape so fast that in a mere half a century you may as well be on Mars.... and you skip the hangover.
+You just drink and watch until Fields' double vision quadruples, and when you wake up technology and changing tastes and inflation have altered the landscape so drastically you may as well be on Mars.... hangover averted.